notary statement notary statement

 Date And Location

 The date and location denote when and where the notarization occurs.
 Essential for jurisdictional purposes, they provide evidence that the signer’s identity and signature were verified on a specific date in a particular location.
 These details contribute to the document’s chronological integrity.
-Laws vary by state, guiding the notary on the inclusion of these details in the statement.
+Laws vary by state, guiding the notary on including these details in the statement.

 Notary Seal And Signature